-I have two children, ages 18 and 21.
+I have two children, ages 21 and 25.
 We home schooled them from k-12.
-From the day we started our daughter in 1995 until May 2012, we have been homeschooling.
+From the day we started our daughter in 1995 until May 2012, we homeschooled.

 That’s a total of 16 years!
 If you don’t count summer breaks or holidays, it is approximately 2,640 days of homeschooling!

-- Several times hearing myself say to my husband, at the end of a rough day, “Will you PLEASE find the phone number to the public school system!?”
+- saying to my husband at the end of a rough day (several times), “Will you PLEASE find the phone number to the public school system!?”

 What was the outcome?
-I have two fairly well adjusted, socialized kids.
-One who is in her Senior year of college and one in his Freshman year of college.
+I have two fairly well adjusted, socialized adult children.
+My daughter works at an engineering firm, and my son is in his junior year of college.
 They know how to take tests, write papers, and read books.
 They are not child prodigies.
-They are just normal kids.
+They are just normal people.

-Over the years I would look ahead with dread at the time that my children would be done homeschooling.
-In my mind that would mean they would no longer need me , that they’d be grown up, and I didn’t know what I would do with myself when my “job” as teacher was done.
-I am finding that this season of life has really been a fun and hasn’t been as hard as I imagined it would be.
+Over the years, I would look ahead with dread to the time my children would be done homeschooling.
+In my mind, it would mean that they had grown up and no longer needed me.
+I didn’t know what I would do with myself when my “job” as teacher was done.
+However, this season of life has really been fun and hasn’t been as hard as I imagined it would be.

 You can prepare yourself!

-As my children entered high school, it become more of a reality that our home school days were coming to an end!
+As my children entered high school, it became more of a reality that our homeschool days were coming to an end.
 I began to wonder how I could prepare for the day it was over.
-I was challenged to evaluate my life and where I, and my family were at, and start the process of making some changes to prepare us all for when the day arrived.
+I was challenged to evaluate my life and where my family and I were at, and start the process of making some changes to prepare us all for when the day arrived.

 What is your identity found in?

-I decided that I didn’t want the first thing that came to a person’s mind, when they thought of me, be that I was a “home school mom”.
-I decided I wanted my sphere of influence and friendship to reach outside of the homeschooling community.
+I decided I didn’t want the first thing that came to a person’s mind when they thought of me to be that I was a homeschool mom.
+I wanted my sphere of influence and friendship to reach outside of the homeschooling community.
 So, I began to look for opportunities to develop the other parts of who I am.
-That can be done in church involvement, taking a class, picking up a hobby, and reaching out to people to whom you can serve in different ways.
+That can be done through church involvement, taking a class, picking up a hobby, and reaching out to people whom you can serve in different ways.